amiles2233/bachelor_predict/README.md

 ================

 The goal of this analysis is to build a model that will accurately predict the winner of the Bachelor season 21.
 The data in this analysis comes from the Wikipedia pages for each season of the Bachelor.
-*Note: There are no Wikipedia Pages for Seasons 3,4,6,7,or 8 and therefore, those seasons are excluded from this analysis*
+*Note: There are no Wikipedia Pages for Seasons 3,4,6,7,or 8 and therefore, they seasons are excluded from this analysis*

 Packages Needed
 ---------------